convict-git/js-essentials/typescript/src/README.md

   or
 - `arr : {id: string} []`

-Though you can give any of the type from about three manually,
+Though you can give any of the type from above three manually,

 ```js
 ✅ const arr: [{ id: string, pid: string }, { id: string }] = [x, y];